beta-ben/schedule2/ARCHITECTURE.md

 # Architecture & Developer Guide

 This document complements the user-facing README with data model, flows, and DX conventions.
+For a fast orientation to file locations and responsibilities, see `PROJECT_MAP.md`.

 ## High-Level Pieces